-Before hanging, arrange the pictures on the floor.
+Before hanging a group of pictures, arrange them on the floor.
 You don’t need to use a tape measure for precise spacing, as the tension will always be a bit different when they are hanging from a wire.
 A lot of the look will be down to instinct, but a good guide is to put the strongest image at the top.

 Don’t hang pictures too high – we call it the Cape Canaveral syndrome, as you end up having to look up and the pictures appear like they are about to take off.
 In rooms with fewer pictures, try hanging them lower.
 Finally, remember that not everything has to be in a frame.

-This screen print by Joanna Ham from Nelly Duff Gallery is given special treatment with a large-scale artist’s easel.
-Table-top and floor easels are the most portable way of display artworks
+If you have a particular picture that you really want to draw attention to, displaying it separately is the best way.
+This screen print by Joanna Ham from Nelly Duff Gallery (above) is given special treatment with a large-scale artist’s easel.
+Table-top and floor easels are the most portable way of display artworks.

 A simple and appealing idea for a rustic look, this cluster of vintage chopping boards in a neat symmetrical arrangement pops out against the deep-blue wall.
 The woods echo the various tones of the furnishings to unify the farmhouse-style scheme.

-Even the area under the stairs can offer an opportunity for imaginative display.
+6. Pick unused space to display – even the area under the stairs (above) can offer an opportunity for imaginative display – and, in fact, create a surprise.
 When selecting groups of objects, look for ways in which they might work together through a theme, medium or origin, as has been done here with the curated collection of African artefacts.